Brokerage · Guide

 Vanguard's client-owned structure produces three practical effects:

-1. Expense ratios.
-Historically Vanguard pioneered ultra-low expense ratios because the firm has no external owner extracting profits.
-Today, Schwab matches Vanguard on broad index funds (both at 0.03% for total market), so the structural advantage has compressed.
+1. Expense ratio pressure.
+Historically, Vanguard pioneered ultra-low costs because the firm has no external owner extracting profits.
+Today, Schwab matches Vanguard on broad index funds (both at 0.03% for total market), so this advantage has compressed — but Vanguard's structure is why the industry got here.

 3. Lack of cross-selling.
-Vanguard doesn't aggressively cross-sell credit cards, mortgages, or other products to its investors.
-Schwab actively cross-sells its banking and lending products.
+Vanguard doesn't aggressively cross-sell credit cards, mortgages, or other products.
+Schwab actively cross-sells its banking and lending products, which some investors find helpful and others find intrusive.

 For investors who philosophically prefer a fiduciary structure with no external profit motive, Vanguard's ownership matters.
-For most investors making practical decisions on the basis of fees, services, and tools, the structural difference is less important than it was 15 years ago.
+For most investors making practical decisions based on fees, services, and tools, the structural difference is less decisive than it was 15 years ago.

 • 400+ branches with in-person advisors